DavidSchirduan/DavidSchirduan.github.io/_posts/2019-11-03-JalopyZine.md

 published: true
 image: /images/posts/jalopyZine.gif
 ---
 > I'm like that co-worker who drives an old junker.
 When you ask them, "How do you keep that thing running?", the advice you get will be useful...but probably no replacement for hiring a real mechanic.
+[View all Jalopy Articles here](/jalopy/).

 As part of my continuing Jalopy Design series, I thought I would give you a peek behind the curtain and look at some of the things I learned while working on Lowcountry Crawl.
 [It's available for purchase now!](/lowcountry-crawl) But here are some example spreads so you can decide if you want to take my advice on layout: